 I am a second year PhD student at Carnegie Mellon's School of Computer Science, advised by Bernhard Haeupler.
-I am broadly interested in theoretical computer science.
-Most recently I have worked on beyond-worst-case algorithms for distributed optimization.
-I have also recently worked on algorithms for and the complexity limits of message broadcast in the presence of noise.
+I am broadly interested in theoretical computer science: I mostly work in distributed graph algorithms though I also dabble in combinatorial optimization.

 I previously studied at Brown University where I completed an undergraduate double major in computer science and philosophy as well as a computer science master's degree.
 During this time I worked with Stefanie Tellex and Michael Littman on abstraction in planning and reinforcement learning.